xymou/xymou.github.io/_pages/about.md

 ---
 About me
 ------
 Greetings!
-I am Xinyi Mou.🤡 I am currently pursuing a Ph.D. at Fudan University, advised by Prof. [Zhongyu Wei](http://www.fudan-disc.com/people/zywei).
+I am Xinyi Mou.🤡 I am currently pursuing a Ph.D. at Fudan University, where I'm fortunate to be advised by Prof. [Zhongyu Wei](http://www.fudan-disc.com/people/zywei).
 I am also a member of the [Data Intelligence and Social Computing Lab](http://fudan-disc.com/) (Fudan DISC).

 Research Interests
 ------
 My work spans Natural Language Processing and Computational Social Science.
 I'm particularly excited about these research thrusts:
-- 🤖Simulate Social Media Using LLMs as Agents.
+- 🤖Social Media Simulation empowered by Large Language Model.
-- 💻Explore and Improve Capabilities of LLMs to Solve Computational Social Science Tasks.
+- 💻Explore and Improve the Capabilities of LLMs to Solve Computational Social Science Tasks.
 - 👩‍⚖️Key Figure Modeling and Discourse Analysis.